-The name of the character encoding.
-Normally this will be an official IANA character set name or alias.
-See http://www.iana.org/assignments/character-sets.
-Character set names are not case-sensitive, but SPSS appears to write them in all-uppercase.
+.
+Normally this will be an official IANA ttp://www.iana.org/assignments/ mes are not case-sensitive, but SPSS ap-

 This record is not present in files generated by older software.
-See also the character_code field in the machine integer info record (see [character-code], page 11).
+See also the character code field in the machine integer info record (see [character-code], page 11).